alokkumarr/my-big-project-/doc/operations.md

 2. Prepare a SAW environment configuration file, as described in the previous section

-3. Extract the package and execute the deploy script, giving it the path to the environment configuration file as an argument
+3. Extract the package and execute the deploy command, giving it the path to the environment configuration file as an argument

         tar -xzf saw.tgz